MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-create-electronic-documents-by-using-oioubl.md

 An XML file is created and stored at the location that was defined on the **Sales & Receivables Setup** page.
 You can now submit the document to the customer.

+Note:
+With Web Client and the Online-Version of Business Central the XML file is automatically created in download folder.

 ## See Also
 [Denmark Local Functionality](denmark-local-functionality.md)
  [Set Up OIOUBL](how-to-set-up-oioubl.md)